laravel-streams/streams-core/docs/en/glossary.md

 <a name="P"></a>
 ## P

+#### Parse

+Parsing a value returns the string output after parsing with the Twig engine.

 #### Plugin

 Plugins are addons that act essentially as [Twig extensions](http://twig.sensiolabs.org/doc/advanced.html).
 They help extend functionality within the view layer.